 Licoricia has been described by Robert Stacey as ‘the most important Jewish woman in medieval England’.
 The sculpture will be a beautiful addition to Winchester in its own right, acting as a gateway to medieval Winchester, its Jewish community, and its royal connections.
 Depicting a successful businesswoman of the time, it will act as an inspiration to women of today and also promote tolerance and understanding in our society.

 Sculpted by top sculptor Ian Rank-Broadley, it will be a life-size bronze and depict Licoricia with her youngest son, Asher, at about five to six years old, holding her hand.
 There are no known illustrations of Licoricia and in any case, pictures created at the time showed rank and occupation rather than being accurate portraits, so the sculptor has used as his inspiration his daughter and grandson, both of whom are Jewish.

 What’s the purpose of the Statue?

 - Inform them about Winchester’s significant Royal medieval past.

-- Promote tolerance and the acceptance of diversity in the community.
+- Promote tolerance and the value of diversity in the community.

 - Be of national interest and a lasting enhancement to the city of Winchester